wq/wq/docs/overview/setup.md

 ## III.
 Create your User Interface

-Once your data model is defined and your REST API is running, you can start customizing the a user interface to list, view, create, and edit records in your database.
-As of version 1.0, wq includes a default set of fully functional [HTML/Mustache templates][Mustache templates] for "list", "detail", and "edit"/"new" views.
+Once your data model is defined and your REST API is running, you can start customizing the a user interface to list, view, create, and edit records in your database.  wq includes a default set of fully functional [HTML/Mustache templates][Mustache templates] for "list", "detail", and "edit"/"new" views.
 You can use the `wq maketemplates` command to get automatically generated templates for each registered model.
 This command is called by the default `./deploy.sh`.

 The generated templates are stored in `templates/` so that they can be individually customized.
 Once you start customizing them, be sure not to overwrite them by autogenerating them again.  `wq maketemplates` will prompt you before overwriting any existing templates.
 If you would like a uniform layout for all forms and are comfortable editing template-generating templates, you can also edit the files `master_templates/` directly and run `wq maketemplates` again.